4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/HighMemSite/index.md

 ![Resources](resources.jpg)

 ### The code which "leaks" memory
 This lab is based on the following code, which has a OutputCache configured to cache the responses of the ``Cached`` action for 3 days.
 Another action ``Index`` sends requests to ``Cached``, with a different ``id`` parameter value in each request.
-Due to OutputCache is configured to vary by parameter ``id``, the requests from ``Index`` to ``Cached`` result in an expanding of memory used to cache the responses from ``Cached``.
-These memory is hold up by the cache, contributes to the Committed Bytes metric of the process, for 3 days.
+Due to OutputCache is configured to vary by parameter ``id``, every request from ``Index`` to ``Cached`` adds one more cached response item in the output cache.

+These memory is hold up by the cache for 3 days, which contributes to the Committed Bytes metric of the process.

 There are real-world web applications who "leak" memory due to unsophisticated cache algorithm and configurations.

 ```C#
 public class ReproController : Controller
 {